dmuneras/image_optimizer_tool/README.md

---width           | -w           | width to resize image --height          | -h           | height to resize image --quality         | -q           | quality to resize image
+--width           | -w           | width to resize image --height          | -h           | height to resize image --quality         | -q           | quality to resize image --extension       | -e           | extension of the resized image